openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/errorcodes/cj-errorcode-net-http.md

 **Error Description**

-Failed to receive data from the peer, network data reception failed.
+Failed to receive data from the peer.

 **Possible Causes**